Exploring Naturalistic Garden Design: Is It Right for Your Outdoor Space?

 Informal landscaping and planting make the garden feel organic, as it had always been there.
 The effect it creates is, well, very natural.

-Natural Planting Style - Grasses and Perennials
+Wild Garden Style with Grasses and Perennials

-However, the natural planting style is firmly bound into its' place and can thus be very varied.
+The natural planting style is firmly bound into its' place and can thus be very varied.
 Mainly, in addition to ornamental grasses, perennials are well represented.
 And there are usually LOTS of perennials!

 The natural habitats have increasingly been swept away in newly built areas, suburbs, and cities.

-GARDEN PERSONALITY STYLE?
+WHAT'S YOUR GARDEN DESIGN STYLE?

-It takes only 2-3 minutes, but the results will serve you for a lifetime.
+Turn your Pinterest board full of garden dreams into reality with a set of solid guidelines to follow.
+It takes only 3 minutes, but the results will serve you for a lifetime.